What is Bitcoin?

 Nakamoto mined the first block of cryptocurrencies which resulted in the creation of 50 bitcoins.
 This first block is referred to as the Genesis Block.

 To promote bitcoin’s development, the Bitcoin Foundation was formed in September 2012.
 In December 2017, Bitcoin, which initially traded for next to nothing had a price of few dollars for one Bitcoin for the first few years.
 In January 2009, Bitcoin reached its all-time high of $19,783.06 on 17 December 2017.
 However, cryptocurrencies, including bitcoin, collapsed 80% from their peak, making the crash worse than the Dot-com bubble’s 78% collapse.
-As of November 2019, the price of the bitcoin remains around $9,000.
+As of November 2019, the price of the crypto remains around $9,000.

 Let’s have a look at how Bitcoin is different from traditional fiat currencies.